tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - St. Bernadette

+### Q: What is the name of the ship which was only a few miles away from the RMS Titanic when it struck an iceberg on April 14, 1912?
+- **Correct Answer:** Californian
+- Carpathia
+- Cristol
+- Commerce

-### Q: What is the name of the song by Beyoncé and Alejandro Fernôaacute;ndez released in 2007?
+### Q: What is the name of the song by Beyoncé and Alejandro Fernández released in 2007?
 - **Correct Answer:** Amor Gitano
 - La ultima vez
 - Rocket